pranay01/pranay-webapp/blog/2025-05-24-observability-origin-myth.md

 # Observability: An Origin Myth

-Imagine, for a moment, a world of pure signal.
+Imagine, for a moment, a world of pure chaos.

-Packets glide like fireflies through fiber canyons; traces unfurl in perfect chronological lacework.
+World is just waking up to the idea of Cloud.
+On-prem still rules supreme

+After all, why would use a software running in someone else's servers?
+This is heresy for sysadmins.

+Engineers manage everything from how network packets come to your machine to how your servers are cooled.

+There is a pride in stacking your own servers.
+The blinking lights shows how many people are accessing your software.

+This was monitoring.
+The blinking lights in the servers and you.

 In this early eon no gatekeepers stand between engineer and insight.

 Everything is **open**—code, protocol, wonder.

-They call this era **Telemetry Genesis**.
+Tools like Nagios, Zabbix sometimes raise their, but are swiftly cut down.

+This is the BlinkWatch era
 ---

 ### The Pact of the Tinkerers